 A friendly and highly detailed approach to this job is paramount.
 As the interviewer, you could ask:

-Account managers are problem-solvers who play a crucial role in the growth of a business.
+Account managers are problem-solvers who play a crucial role in the growth of a business and usually develop long-term relationships with a select amount of valuable customers.
 They do this by making sales, handling complaints, collecting and analyzing customer data and trying to improve the overall buyer experience.

 Sales managers are in charge of hiring, coaching and motivating sales reps that can thrive in their team and grow both as individuals and in a group setting.
-That’s a lot of responsibilities to carry.
+In other words, it's a lot of responsibilities to carry.
+A sales manager doesn’t just need to be a talented salesperson, they also need to have a knack for leading and people-managing—a skill even many of the best salespeople don’t have.

 When interviewing for this role, make sure you assess the capabilities of your candidate to lead their team in the right direction, help them through rough times and missed targets, and stay composed in any situation.
 One way to do this is with situational sales interview questions: